elastic/apm-server/testing/infra/terraform/modules/rally_workers/README.md

 <!-- BEGIN_TF_DOCS -->
 ## Rally worker module

 This modules sets up [rally daemons](https://esrally.readthedocs.io/en/stable/rally_daemon.html) which allows for distributed load generation.
 Such setups can generate high throughput loads and are preferred for testing large ES clusters.
-The module also runs `rally` with the configured arguments eact time `terraform apply` is executed.
+The module also runs `rally` with the configured arguments each time `terraform apply` is executed.

 ## Requirements